"Our world is virtual."

 Congratulations on becoming the first player to defeat the secret final boss of Cross X Blade!
 You have earned 11,000 gold, the Golden Ultima Sword, and 35,566 EXP!
 You have also gained the title of Number 1 Champ!

 "Tch, whatever.
-This game was boring as hell." a brash feminine voice said to herself as she took off her headphones.
+This game was boring as hell."
+Akasuki said to herself as she took off her headphones.
 The low tone of her voice made it obvious she was incredibly disappointed with the game she had finished just playing.